Get Started - GUI

 • data_dir/data/wpsdata/dem.geojson

-Files are uploaded to database when the Console window displays The table x has been uploaded to database.
+Files are uploaded to the database when the Console window displays The table x has been uploaded to database.

 Note